How to Create Hybrid Characters

 ✿ Identify the human pelvis.

-✿ Join both volumes as if it were a puzzle and ✨ magic ✨
+✿Join both volumes as if it were a puzzle, and ✨magic✨

-✿ Let them stand on two legs.
+✿ They stand on two legs.

 ✿ Don't forget the eyebrows.

 b.
-Characters with animal proportions
+Characters with Animal Proportions

 ✿ Head shape